Andy Thomson (Scottish footballer)

-Andrew Thomson (born 1 April 1971) is a Scottish former professional footballer, currently women's first-team assistant coach at Rangers.
+Andrew Thomson (born 1 April 1971) is a Scottish football coach and former professional footballer who is head coach of Scottish Women's Premier League club Heart of Midlothian Women.
 Thomson played in 548 league matches, scoring 194 league goals in a career that saw him play for Queen of the South, Partick Thistle, Falkirk and Stenhousemuir in Scotland and Southend United, Oxford United, Gillingham and Queens Park Rangers in England.

 Playing career

 Queen of the South (first spell)

 Thomson was born in Motherwell.
 He signed on 28 July 1989 for Dumfries club Queen of the South from Motherwell-based boys' club Jerviston as an 18-year-old.
 As Thomson became more experienced the goals started to flow and never stopped in his five seasons at Palmerston Park.
 Arguably his finest achievement with Queens was the 1990–91 Scottish League Cup run to the quarter finals, where Queens eliminated higher division opponents Dundee and Dunfermline Athletic, before being defeated by a late goal versus Celtic at Parkhead.

 Thomson scored 109 goals in all competitions during his first spell in Dumfries, with 93 of those goals scored in 175 league appearances.
 In season 1993–94, Thomson was Queens Player of the Year and was also awarded the Scottish Second Division's Player of the Year Award, that he also won for the 1991–92 season.
 Thomson was also Scottish football's top scorer for the 1993–94 season.

 Aberdeen offered "Queens" £150,000 for Thomson but the club rejected the "Dons"' bid.
 Southend United then offered £250,000 and a deal was agreed between the two clubs that led to Thomson leaving for Essex on 4 July 1994 to join Peter Taylor's Shrimpers at Roots Hall.
 As well as being a record transfer fee paid at that particular time by the "Shrimpers", this still remains the highest fee received by Queens.

 Andy Thomson returned to Scotland to play for a Queen of the South Select on 23 April 1995.
 The opposition in the 2–2 draw was Rangers in a match to mark Queens' 75th anniversary and the opening of the new East Stand.
 Other guests for Queens included Ted McMinn, Davie Irons and Rowan Alexander.